Development Team

 A car on the dynamometer in Elite’s whole-vehicle EMC test chamber

-Contact Elite for more information on RF immunity testing.
+Contact Elite for more information on RF immunity testing and electric vehicle EMC testing.
 Put Elite’s deep experience and well-earned industry confidence to work for you as you verify your automotive electronic components.
+Elite also provides comprehensive automotive EMC testing, including component and whole-vehicle testing to evaluate electromagnetic interference, RF immunity, and compliance with automotive standards.

 Join Elite’s monthly newsletter for the latest on standards, test procedures, fascinating facts, profiles of Elite engineers, and more.
 Fill out the form below to become part of our global community!